outdreamer/build-a-cure/docs/tasks/new_examples.md

+## definitions

+	- 'error' may be used interchangeably with 'problem', except that 'problem' is intended to refer specifically to program input, unless used to indicate an 'error'

+	- where the general structure (like 'problem-solving intents') is used, the specific structures (like 'applying solution filters') may also be referred to by default, and vice versa

+	- interaction structures
+		- connection structures
+		- relating structures

+    - problem-solving intents include:
+      - core interaction functions
+      - applying solution filters

+    - problem-solution components include:
+      - solution space
+      - problem space
+      - related problem network
+      - problem input & solution output formats
+      - solution metric filters

-## examples of solution automation workflow insight path variables
+## solution automation workflow insight path variables

 	- success cause metadata to solution automation workflows
+	- counterexamples and/or contraindication structures
-      - counterexample to indicate where a solution automation workflow is contraindicated, bc of inputs like missing info or nonadjacent formats relative to other more adjacent formats
+		- indicate where a solution automation workflow is contraindicated, bc of inputs like problem type or missing info or nonadjacent formats relative to other more adjacent formats

-## generate other interfaces with interface components (connection, requirement, structure, abstraction, set, independence)

-	- the interfaces have common components/variables (like connections, time, structure, types) which can be used to create alternate interfaces
-		- example:
-		 	- combine info, time, & types to create a new interface, combination interface, or interface structure (type state network, network of contexts/conditions/assumptions)

-	- use the insight path combination that is likely to capture the most different/verifiable/incorrect info, which can be quickly tested for relevance or used to filter the solution space the most efficiently
+	- example application to a problem
+	- example specific interface query implementing the solution automation workflow
+	- associated interface query variables
+		- standards to apply before applying the workflow
+		- interface query variable values optimal for implementing the workflow
+	- solution automation workflow implementation variables

-## solution automation workflow insight path examples
+## examples of solution automation workflow insight paths

 	- specific examples of prior solution automation workflow insight paths referenced in patent application 17301942 & PCT application PCT/US21/70425:
 		- solve problem by changing structures (like position) of interface objects, like functions & variables